Podcast: Play in new window

 Select this link to listen the audio episode in another window.

-Copyright (c) 2014, Matrix Solutions Corporation and Adam Curry.
+Copyright (C) 2014, Matrix Solutions Corporation and Logical Drive Marketing, LLC.
 All rights reserved.